This marinade is super simple and packs loads of flavor. You can use it on any meat or seafood, even tofu!

 -fold in bread crumbs and season with s+p -pour egg mixture into pan with onions + pancetta*

--gently stir eggs unti
+-gently stir eggs until beginning to set

 -when bottom of frittata is firm, transfer pan to broiler to cook the top until set, about 3-5 minutes